kelvinkoon/kelvinkoon/README.md

 interested in distributed systems, security, and robotics.

-> outside of work, currently completing CryptoPals and planning the babiri.net rewrite.
+> currently completing CryptoPals and planning the babiri.net rewrite.

 ```json